ptamar/ptamar/README.md

 ---

 ### 🌱 Fun Fact
 I enjoy combining creativity with technology by building unique projects, and I’m always curious about how software can be used to improve everyday life.
-When I’m not coding, you might find me teaching kids tech skill.
+When I’m not coding, you might find me teaching kids tech skills.